ematsuno/MLAI_Emeritus_Course_23/README.md

 Created two audiences (Low and High Frequency) based on bar attendance.
 The definitions are as follows:

-- *<font color=gray>Low frequency Audience:</font> those who went to a bar 3 or fewer times a month*
+- *<font color=gray> Low-frequency Audience:</font> those who went to a bar 3 or fewer times a month*
-- *<font color=gray>High frequency Audience:</font> those who went to a bar more than 3 times a month*
+- *<font color=gray> High-frequency Audience:</font> those who went to a bar more than 3 times a month*

-The majority of coupons are coming from low frequency participants.
+The majority of coupons are coming from low-frequency participants.

 **2.2 Takeaways on Bar Coupons

 $\color{red}{Conclusion}$
-**Offer more coupons to new participants and new attendies.**
+**Offer more coupons to new participants and new attendees.**

 ## III.
 Coffee House coupons analysis

 #### 1. What proportion of coffee house coupons were accepted?

-`49.9%` of Coffee House coupons were acceptted.
+`49.9%` of Coffee House coupons were accepted.

 <img src="images/proportionCoffee.png" alt="Coffee proportion">